-- Our first year, we placed stickers on a chart, counting up to 50. - □ One year, we pasted little pieces of barley onto a chart, counting up to 50. - Mom would forget to count, so when we heard of the idea to add candy to our count, we found a great way to ensure that no child would ever let us forget again.
-Since we have seven children, we let each person have a piece of special candy one day each week.
-(We choose especially yummy candy, so it's a real treat...)
-Over the 49 days, each child gets a turn 7 times.
-On the 50th day, we give nice gifts to each other, to help make Shavuot a special day.
+- Our first year, we placed stickers on a chart, counting up to 50. - One year, we pasted little pieces of barley onto a chart, counting up to 50. - Mom would forget to count, so when we heard of the idea to add candy to our count, we found a great way to ensure that no child would ever let us forget again. ^(c) Since we have seven children, we let each person have a piece of special candy one day each week.
+(We chose especially yummy candy, so it was a real treat...)
+Over the 49 days, each child got a turn 7 times.
+On the 50th day, we gave nice gifts to each other, to help make Shavuot a special day.
 What other children get presents in early summer (wink, wink)?
-The Torah is so fun for children! - A few years ago, we started reading a short passage from the Psalms each day of counting the omer.
-We found that if we had started to slack on our daily Torah time (which tends to happen this time of the homeschooling year), these short readings (combined with candy reminders) helped us get back in a good habit again.
+The Torah is so fun for children!

+- A few years ago, we started reading a short passage from the Psalms each day of counting the omer.
+We found that if we had started to slack on our daily Torah time (which tends to happen this time of the homeschooling year), these short readings (combined with candy reminders) helped us get back in a good habit again. - You might enjoy the omer-counting chart available from Torah Sisters: - o http://torahsisters.com/product-category/free-stuff/